briansimiyuj/doctor-appointment-app/README.md

   2. Create a Login Page and mount it on Script component and provide a route for it
   3. Create a state variable for isSignUp and initialize it with true
-  4. Wrap the child components in the Login page with the LoginContext provider as the parent component
-  5. Create a Sign Up component and mount it on the Login page if isSignUp is true
+  4. Create a Sign Up component and mount it on the Login page if isSignUp is true
     a.
 Render the Sign Up title and description
     b.
 Create labels and inputs for email, password, confirm password and name
     c.
 Make the inputs controlled components